November 7, 2025

 Common App Document Requirements: What You Need to Know

 Applying to college through the Common App makes the process simpler — but it also means you’ll need to gather several important documents in advance.
-From transcripts to recommendation letters, each file plays a role in presenting your academic history and personal story.
+From transcripts to letters of recommendation, each file plays a role in presenting your academic history and personal story.

 We will break down what documents the Common App requires, why they matter, and how to prepare them efficiently.